PavanRangani/docs/docs/prd/incentive-stock/grant.md

 - For each types, show separate table.
 Sequence of each type table is : `Non-Qualified Stock Option`, `Incentive Stock Option`, `Restricted Stock Award`, `Restricted Stock Unit`, & `Carried Interest`.
 - Show proper message when Grant is not available under any Incentive Stock
 - When Incentive Stock type is `Private` or `Public`
-  - On click of Add button, opens dropdown with these 4 `NQSO`, `ISO` , `RSA` & `RSU ` types.
+  - On click of Add button, opens dropdown with these 4 options `NQSO`, `ISO` , `RSA` & `RSU `.
   - Show stock price with date in the header of incentive Stock.
-  - If stock price or Stock date is not retrieve then show proper message.
+    - For Private type, show price and date available with incentive stock.
+    - For Public type, show price and date pulled from any third party provider.
+(Currently we are using Tiingo)
+      - Such a price data are pulled using stock symbol.
+So when incentive stock company does not have valid stock symbol, we won't be able to pull stock price.
+In such case it will show proper error message in header.
+      - Same way when we are not able to pull stock price due to network failure or any other reason it show proper error message in header.
 - When Incentive Stock type is `Limited Partnership`
   - On click of Add button, opens add dialog for `Carried Interest`